OVGULIU/adtzlr.github.io/_posts/2017-11-26-TensorToolbox.md

 ---
 layout: post
-title: Release of Tensor Toolbox for Modern Fortran
+title: Initial Release of Tensor Toolbox for Modern Fortran
 ---

 Tensor Toolbox for Modern Fortran (ttb) is a Fortran module to add Tensor features to Fortran.
 It provides derived data types from general arrays for rank 2 and rank 4 tensors (and it's symmetric variants).
 Computation of the deviatoric part, fourth-order identity tensor, dot product, double-dot product, etc. is available without constructing any loops by the user.
 For further information read the full post or have a look at the [ttb-repository](https://github.com/adtzlr/ttb).